calebfoss/p5-marker/README.md

 ![a square with upper left corner at (100, 100) and size 50 and a circle with its center at the same position with diameter 25](img/childExample.png)

-Attribute values are evaluated as JavaScript, and you can reference attributes from parents (grandparents, etc.).
+You can reference attributes from parents (grandparents, etc.).

 ```
 <square x="25" y="25" s="50">